Affiliate links on Android Authority may earn us a commission. Learn more.

 - S Pen goodness: The S Pen housed in the device is excellent for strategy games.

-We think the iPhone 14 Pro Max is the best for gamers, but if you prefer a smaller phone, the iPhone 14 Pro packs just as big a punch.
-However, the other two devices in the lineup use last year’s A15 Bionic processor, so we don’t recommend picking up those two models if you want raw power.
-They’re still capable devices, but they’re a considerably worse value.
+We think the iPhone 15 Pro Max is the best model for gamers, but if you prefer a smaller phone the iPhone 15 Pro packs just as big a punch.
+However, the other two devices in the lineup use the older A16 Bionic processor, so skip those models if you want more raw power.
+They’re still capable devices, but they’re a considerably worse value for gamers.

 What makes it stand out

-- Bionic power: Apple’s Bionic A16 processor is extremely powerful and energy efficient.
+- Bionic power: Apple’s Bionic A17 processor is extremely powerful and energy efficient.

 - ProMotion display: The large, 120Hz OLED display is perfect for games of all types.

-- Ecosystem: iOS always has the latest and greatest apps and games.
+- Ecosystem: iOS always has the latest and greatest games, and now that includes true AAA games.

 Want a cheap gaming phone?
-The Poco F4 GT is a fantastic option, but only for those outside of the US.
-It has a lot of flagship specs for a €599 phone, but once again, you are sacrificing long-term update support.
+The POCO F4 GT is a fantastic option, but only for those outside of the US.
+It has a lot of flagship specs for a €599 phone, but you are sacrificing long-term update support.

 The speedy 120Hz performed well during our review period, although it isn’t exactly anything special compared to the rest of Xiaomi’s (non-gaming) midrange lineup.
-You can switch between 60Hz and 120Hz to save battery, which is great because battery life was just average at around six hours in our testing.
+You can switch between 60Hz and 120Hz to save battery in games that don’t support higher framerates, which is great because battery life was just average at around six hours in our testing.
 Thankfully, the 120W charging topped it back off in 17 minutes flat.

 While gaming will be great on this phone, it’s a mediocre camera phone.
 We found the primary shooter to be fine in daylight, but it struggled at night.
 The other two were pretty disappointing, with a lot of noise and poor color reproduction.
 Again though, that shouldn’t be a dealbreaker for anyone looking for a cheap gaming phone.